Information regarding the coronavirus

 The restaurants Solbacka and Nyhem are only open for take-away.

-Miljöhuset Återbruk is closed to customers and does not collect things from homes of private individuals.
+Miljöhuset Återbruk does not collect things from homes of private individuals.

 Kalejdo has paused all physical meetings and activities.
 The groups that can be held digitally are held via Teams and as live broadcasts in "Group for Kalejdo" on Facebook.